liuliAI/CCoT/README.md

 This repository contains the code and data for the CCoT project, which aims to advance long-text error correction in post-Automatic Speech Recognition (ASR) transcripts using fine-grained contextual Chain-of-Thought.

 ### PALTEC Dataset
--PALTEC: Currently, we have only opened some examples of the entire test and training sets containing 20000 samples.
+- **PALTEC**: Currently, we have only opened some examples of the entire test and training sets containing 20000 samples.
+Dataset samples can be queried in the 'data'.
--Training data and code: The entire training set and code will be made public after our paper is accepted.
+- **Training** data and code: The entire training set and code will be made public after our paper is accepted.
--* * MP3 * *: All MP3 audio files can be found here（https://pan.baidu.com/s/16VJNLRMrAfk05htePZDQQQ?pwd=xmiz）to get (10.6GB)
+- **MP3**: All MP3 audio files can be found [here](https://pan.baidu.com/s/16VJNLRMrAfk05htePZDQQQ?pwd=xmiz) to get (10.6GB)

 **Notice**: The trainset and code will be released upon the acceptance of our paper.
 Stay tuned for updates!
 ---